spiritfader/Buying-Guide/_peripherals/keyboards.md

 # Custom

 Custom keyboards are keyboards that you build yourself.
+If you do not want to tinker with this, stick with prebuilds.

 If you are considering a custom keyboard, keep in mind of these factors:
 1. **Budget** - I recommend having a minimum budget of **$200** when considering a build.
 While it's possible to spend less, opting for lower-end components will compromise the overall quality, making a pre-built keyboard a more viable option.